-In case of a blocked Crypto2304T no cryptographic libraries are delivered.
+In case of a blocked Crypto2304T, the cryptographic libraries RSA and EC are not delivered, but the SHA library still can be part of the TOE.

 The TOE can be delivered without the SHA-2 library.
-In this case the TOE does not provide the Additional Specific Security Functionality SHA-2 library, realised with the security functional requirements FCS_COP.1/SHA.
+In this case the TOE does not provide the Additional Specific Security Functionality SHA-2 library, realized with the security functional requirements FCS_COP.1/SHA.
+End of note.

 The secure hash-algorithm SHA-2 is intended to be used for signature generation, verification and generic data integrity checks.
 The use for keyed hash operations like HMAC or similar security critical operations involving keys, is not subject of this TOE and requires specific security improvements and DPA analysis including the operating system, which is not part of this TOE.
+End of note.